tshepang/blog/content/rust-2-0-wishlist.md

 meaning that all code that compiled with Rust v1.0 should compile with all future Rust versions, all but for exceptional circumstances.
-The effort is commendable, and results in kool things like [Editions], but mistakes/cruft/poor choices are bound to happen that cannot be fixed with such.
+The effort is commendable, and results in kool things like [Editions], but mistakes are bound to happen that cannot be fixed with such.
 That is, I wish we will have a breaking release at some point, and the pain of such a breaking change could be relieved/eliminated with careful planning and migration tooling.